Return to Koh Chang Beaches

 Returning to the route by road, shortly after the turning down to Santhiya Tree, a 7-11 marks the start of the old village, with hawkers offering grilled insects and bugs, crepes and lottery tickets all usually set up outside.

-Next door, Crust Bakery has been a fixture for many a year, whilst across the road, there’s a bank and yet another cannabis outlet.
+Next door, Crust Bakery has been a fixture for many a year, whilst across the road, there’s a bank, P Joon Gym (moved from Kai Bae) and yet another cannabis outlet.
 Klong Prao Temple, which holds various festivals during the course of the year, stands firm as a bulwark of former times, sandwiched as it is amongst all the development.

 Continuing on, a gas station with a vast array of motorbikes for hire, a phone shop (repairs too) and the plastic shop (household items and much more besides) can all come in handy as indeed as does the small Tesco Lotus across the way.

-Restaurants along the road include the Issan style Bam, Spaghetteria Toscana, El Greco, Babylon (Italian), Kohchang 7 Korean BBQ and Kati Culinary (Thai).
-Raan Gaeng Som is the southern Thai curry and rice shop, with the trays in the cabinet – always packed with the island’s workers.
-You can also grab a coffee at Marin or Moccaccino (currently closed).
+Restaurants along the road include the Issan style Bam, Spaghetteria Toscana, Kohchang 7 Korean BBQ and Kati Culinary (Thai).
+Raan Gaeng Som is the southern Thai curry and rice shop, with the trays in the cabinet – always packed with the island’s workers and it also does a popular khao ka muu (slow cooked pork leg on greens, with hard boiled egg).
+You can grab a coffee at Marin or Dokyaa (which has a full menu too).
+Yet another 7-11 has popped up here too.

 Next door to the curry shop, Family Urfer, a bar come indoor market for handicrafts (leather in particular) together with the simple cheap accommodation at Traveller’s Rest and opposite, long stay bungalows at P & Pu House, complete the set.